eNMS-automation/eNMS/docs/source/advanced/endpoint_types/retrieve_list_instance_custom.md

 }
 ```
 !!!
 Note
-     Special columns “matches” is derived from a regex match object which returns the line where a regex was found
+     Special columns “matches” is derived from a regex match object which
+     returns the line where a regex was found.

 #
 ## Search Links